ucb-ee106/106b-sp24site/policies.md

 Collaboration on homework sets is encouraged, but all students must write up their own solution set.
 Additionally, every student is accountable for the solutions they submit and may be asked to discuss them with a GSI or instructor. **Please list all collaborators at the top of each submitted homework set.**

 We will hold **weekly homework/project parties**!
 Please refer to the calendar for the day/time.
 They will be staffed by one or more TAs to assist students working collaboratively through the homework or project.
+The following dates are subject to change.

 | **Homework** | **Date Assigned** | **Due Date** |
 |Homework 1: Dynamical Systems| 1/18 | 1/24 |